philipptrenz/Text-Visualisation-in-Practice/06_text_graphs/README.md

 Others, however, also create a clustering of content, like the graph in Figure 4.
 Other subgraphs, as in Figure 5, do not show any meaningful connection of the clustered nodes.

+Finally, it can be said that the calculated graph probably provides more information about the results on applying a fasttext model on Wikipedia articles by politicians than interesting content conclusions on the text corpus.
+The reason for this may be a combination of the selection of statistical methods and the very similar types of content and structure of the selected Wikipedia articles.